We have offices in New York City and Portland, OR, as well as staff in remote locations all over the world.

 David McCabe is a software developer who believes that people are atomized and must be polymerized.
 He helped Wikipedia run a top-five website without a budget.
 He has given talks on functional programming, real-time audio processing on mobile devices, and urban planning.
 He received a BA in mathematics from Portland State University in 2011.
 In his spare time, he cycles, plays ukulele, and makes iPhone apps for musicians.

 Kara holds a B.A. in Public Policy from Brown University and moved to New York City upon receiving a fellowship with Common Ground—an opportunity she found on the Idealist website!
 With a few other nonprofit experiences under her belt, plus a stint waiting tables, running through the streets of New York for the marathon, and her certification in massage therapy completed, she joined Idealist in 2003.
 Kara has worked in various capacities throughout the organization and is very excited to have a role in supporting an amazing staff everyday.
-In 2007, Kara headed back to her home state of California where she enjoys beautiful weather and long runs year round—not to mention a little more living space to accommodate her many DIY projects.
+In 2007, Kara headed back to her home state of California where she enjoys beautiful weather and long runs year round—not to mention a little more living space for her two energetic kids.

 Alex grew up in rural northern Minnesota and moved to the Twin Cities to attend the University of Minnesota in Minneapolis.
 After working with technology in the College of Biochemistry, Molecular Biology, and Biophysics and playing stand-up bass in various groups, he (obviously) graduated with a degree in political science.
 After school, he spent time exploring the western half of the United States and fell in love with Portland, Oregon during his travels.
 Since moving to Portland in 2003, he has married his career in technology with his political ideals, working with open source software for green manufacturing and other applications, and volunteering his skills for local nonprofits.
 He continues to play music, ride his bikes in the woods, and explore what the food, music, and outdoors of the Pacific Northwest have to offer.